 External.
-With this option you can couple your dynamics results, obtained with any other code and with any initial conditions, with our BBFS algorithm.
+With this option you can couple your dynamics results, obtained with any other code, with our BBFS algorithm.
 You just need to copy the dynamics xyz files (with a time step of 1 fs) in folder coordir.
 The xyz files have to be named molecule_dynX.xyz, where X goes from 1 to ntraj, and molecule is the name of your system.
 Example for 10 external trajectories.

+'''

+--CDS section--

+sampling external

---CDS section-sampling external ntraj 10
+ntraj 10

+'''